-Screening for ACEs can help determine if a patient is at increased health risk due to a toxic stress response and provide trauma-informed care.
+Screening for ACEs can help determine if a patient is at increased health risk due to a toxic stress response and help a clinician provide trauma-informed care.
 Identifying and treating cases of trauma in children and adults can lower long-term health costs and support the well-being of individuals and families.